TOPIC: What Is The Best Workout To Increase Speed And Agility?

 40 yard dash:

 This is a drill usually used in football and track, but can also be used in "getting better" from what my football coach likes to tell us and that motivates me.
-So knowing that I want to get better I cooperate this routine in my weekly speed and agility workout.
-This will sure as h*ll increase speed when done over and over again repeatedly, but make sure not to over do it.
+So knowing that I want to get better I incorporate this routine in my weekly speed and agility workout.
+This will sure as hell increase speed when done over and over again repeatedly, but make sure not to overdo it.

 Abdominal: